Marketing (MKTG)

 MKTG 3980 Marketing Internship (1-8 Credits)

 We learn by doing.
 That’s what a marketing internship at Daniels is all about.
 Recent studies show that one to three internships on a resume go a long way towards landing that first job in marketing.
 At Daniels, we network with some of the top marketers in Denver and across the US.
 Our marketing students have worked at National CineMedia, Integer Advertising, Bank of America, Enterprise, Northwestern Mutual Insurance, eBags, Crispin-Porter + Bogusky, Einstein’s, Johns Manville, Ski Magazine, the Pepsi Center, 15 Million Elephants, Flextronics, Merrill Lynch, Dish Network, AEG Live, Altitude Sports & Entertainment, and the list goes on.
-Not only will you earn school credit, you may very well land a paid internship, and eventually a full-time job.
-Course requirements include an internship report that covers your experience on the job, a study of the industry, and what you learned from your company.
-It’s a win-win course where you put into practice the marketing concepts you’ve learned at DU, and discover new marketing tactics from your company co-workers.
-“Thanks to the University of Denver for fostering this partnership and providing such great students.”
-(NCM Media Networks).
-Prerequisites: marketing major and instructor's permission.
+Not only will you earn school credit, but you may also very well land a paid internship, and eventually a full-time job.

 MKTG 3988 Study Abroad Resident Credit (0-18 Credits)